googlefonts/colr-gradients-spec/colr-gradients-spec.md

 For version 0, an array of LayerRecords is created.
 Each LayerRecord specifies a glyph ID and a CPAL entry (a shape and solid color fill).
 Each color glyph definition is a slice from that array (that is, a contiguous sub-sequence), specified in a BaseGlyphRecord for a particular base glyph.
 Within a given slice, the first record specifies the content of the bottom layer, and each subsequent record specifies content that overlays the preceding content(increasing z-order).
 A single array is used for defining all color glyphs.
 The LayerRecord slices for two base glyphs may overlap, though often will not overlap.

-Figure <span style="color:red">5.18</span> illustrates layers using version 0 formats.
+Figure 5.18 illustrates layers using version 0 formats.

 ![Version 0: Color glyphs are defined by slices of a layer records array.](images/colr_layers_v0.png)

-**Figure <span style="color:red">5.18</span> Version 0: Color glyphs are defined by slices of a layer records array.**
+**Figure 5.18 Version 0: Color glyphs are defined by slices of a layer records array.**

 The version 1 formats also define layer sets as slices in an array.
 In this case, however, the array is an array of offsets to paint tables, and is contained in a LayerV1List table.
 Each referenced paint table is the root of a graph of paint tables that specifies a graphic composition to be used as a layer.
 Within a given slice, the first offset provides the content for the bottom layer, and each subsequent offset provides content that overlays the preceding content.
 Definition of the slices (the sub-sequence of offsets for each slice) are give in PaintColorLayers tables.

-Figure <span style="color:red">5.19</span> illustrates the organizational relationship between PaintColorLayers tables, the LayerV1List, and referenced paint tables that are roots of sub-graphs.
+Figure 5.19 illustrates the organizational relationship between PaintColorLayers tables, the LayerV1List, and referenced paint tables that are roots of sub-graphs.

 ![Version 1: PaintColrLayers tables specify slices within the LayerV1List, providing a layering of content defined in sub-graphs.](images/colr_layers_v1.png)

-**Figure <span style="color:red">5.19</span> Version 1: PaintColrLayers tables specify slices within the LayerV1List, providing a layering of content defined in sub-graphs.**
+**Figure 5.19 Version 1: PaintColrLayers tables specify slices within the LayerV1List, providing a layering of content defined in sub-graphs.**

 A PaintColorLayers table is typically used as the root of a color glyph definition, providing a base layering structure for the color glyph.
 In this usage, the PaintColrLayers table is referenced by a BaseGlyphV1Record, which specifies the root of the graph of a color glyph definition for a given base glyph.
-This is illustrated in figure <span style="color:red">5.20</span>.
+This is illustrated in figure 5.20.

 ![PaintColrLayers table used as the root of a color glyph definition.](images/colr_PaintColrLayers_as_root.png)

-**Figure <span style="color:red">5.20</span> PaintColrLayers table used as the root of a color glyph definition.**
+**Figure 5.20 PaintColrLayers table used as the root of a color glyph definition.**

 A PaintColorLayers table can also be nested more deeply within the graph, providing a layer structure to define some component within a larger color glyph definition.
 The ability to nest a PaintColrLayers table within a graph creates the potential to introduce a cycle within the graph.
 This is not valid, however: graphs shall be acyclic.